xuyanMax/Sequence-Modeling/WEEK-1.md

 What can we do about it?
 ### Gated Recurrent Unit(GRU)
- Gated Recurrent Unit which is a modification to the RNN hidden layer that makes it much better capturing long range connections and helps a lot with the vanishing gradient problems.
+ Gated Recurrent Unit which is a modification to the RNN hidden layer that makes it much better at capturing long range connections and helping a lot with the vanishing gradient problems.

 ![](https://github.com/xuyanMax/image-cache/blob/master/rnn/GRU.png)